Jak and Daxter: Main installments

-Jak and Daxter: The Precursor Legacy was first released in North America on December 3, 2001, for the PlayStation 2.
+Jak and Daxter: The Precursor Legacy was first released in North America on December 4, 2001, for the PlayStation 2.
 After Daxter falls into a Dark Eco silo at the forbidden Misty Island, he is transformed from a human into an ottsel, a fictional hybrid of an otter and weasel.
 In a quest to return Daxter to human form, he and Jak set out to find the Dark Eco sage Gol Acheron.
 However, the duo find Acheron corrupted by Dark Eco, choosing to use the elusive Light Eco to defeat him and save the world at the cost of Daxter remaining in his ottsel form.
-A Flash game was published online in 2001 to promote The Precursor Legacy.
+A browser game was published online in 2001 to promote The Precursor Legacy.

 Jak II was first released in North America on October 14, 2003, for the PlayStation 2.
 Its narrative takes place directly after the events of The Precursor Legacy.
 Jak, Daxter, Samos, and Keira are thrust into the industrious Haven City after using the rift gate, with Jak being imprisoned by the Krimzon Guard upon his arrival in the city.
 Jak is subjected to experiments with Dark Eco and is subsequently capable of using Dark Eco powers.
-With the help of Daxter, Jak escapes the prison and is now in search of vengeance against the Krimzon Guard...
+With the help of Daxter, Jak escapes the prison and is now in search of vengeance against the Krimzon Guard.

 Jak 3 was first released in North America on November 9, 2004, for the PlayStation 2.
 After being blamed by the residents of Haven City for its destruction, Jak and Daxter are exiled to the Wasteland by Count Veger.
 Ashelin gives Jak a beacon in hopes that he'll be tracked down, with Damas, the king of nearby Spargus, rescuing him.
 In exchange, Jak and Daxter must now prove their worth to Damas and the city or risk being banished and thrown back into the desert.